 These tips will help you prepare for bad weather that can occur when you least expect it.
 But the best way to cover all your bases is to start with a good RV insurance plan.
 Specialize your plan to the weather indicative of where you camp often with custom plans by Good Sam.

 While it is difficult to predict Mother Nature, you can take steps ahead of time to prepare yourself for potential storms, minimize damage, and keep your family safe.

 First, when planning a trip be aware of weather forecasts.
 RVs can be a dangerous place to be in a storm, so the best option is to avoid storms if at all possible.
 When we were traveling to Florida during hurricane season, we kept an eye on the NOAA website and are prepared to cancel our trip or leave early if a hurricane forms.

 Not all storms give as much warning.
 Tornados are one of them.
 While we know that most tornadoes strike during March through June, tornadoes have occurred in other months of the year.
 One important piece of equipment every RV should have is a weather alert radio.
 These radios have a battery backup so you are sure to receive the warning even if you are dry camping and don’t have shore power.

-It’s also important to know the difference between a weather watch and a weather warning:
+The difference between a weather watch and a weather warning:

-- A watch means that there is a high possibility that severe weather will occur.
+- A storm watch means that there is a high possibility that severe weather will occur.
 You should continue to listen for key information and pay attention to visible weather changes

-- A warning means that severe weather is already happening or will happen very soon.
+- A storm warning means that severe weather is already happening or will happen very soon.
 This is the time for you and your family to take immediate action.